 10 – Earl of Sandwich

 Earl of Sandwich is one of my favorite spots in Las Vegas for a late night, carb heavy, warm sandwich that is both affordable and delicious.
 This deli-style sandwich spot, located inside Planet Hollywood, is well known for their artisan sandwiches, wraps, salads, and soups.
-Sandwiches served here are prepared fresh to order with high quality ingredients and soft bread.
-Some of the unique sandwiches served at Earl of Sandwich include the Holiday Turkey with cornbread stuffing, gravy, and cranberry sauce and The Full Montagu with roasted beef, two types of cheese, lettuce, and tomato.
+Sandwiches are prepared fresh to order using high quality ingredients and soft bread.
+Unique sandwiches include the Holiday Turkey with cornbread stuffing, gravy, and cranberry sauce and The Full Montagu with roasted beef, two types of cheese, lettuce, and tomato.
 As for me, I go for the Chipotle Chicken Avocado with chicken, bacon, cheddar cheese, and avocado.

 What to order: Chipotle Chicken Avocado, The Original 1762

 Earl of Sandwich

 Address: 3667 Las Vegas Blvd S, Las Vegas, NV 89109 (located inside Planet Hollywood)

 While La Salsa Cantina won’t win any awards for their food, it just might be one of the best deals for breakfast in Las Vegas.
 This casual Mexican eatery, located inside the Miracle Mile Shops at Planet Hollywood, is popular for their $4.79 breakfast special.
 This special, served daily until noon, includes 2 eggs any style with your choice of ham, bacon, or sausage.
 You also have the choice of tortillas (corn or flour) or Texas toast and southwest potatoes.
 While far from the best breakfast in town, you just can’t beat this deal for the amount of food, especially in a city as expensive as Las Vegas.